What Is Creationism?

 As I explained in my testimony, all of the above interpretations are simply not good enough.
 They all have their own significant and insurmountable theological problems.
 Problems which simply do not exist if you take the Bible at its Word.

-Finally, as I said before, the Big Bang and evolution are at their core anti-Christian and anti-supernatural.
-Any attempt to fit these theories into the Bible is an (unnecessary) attempt to fit a natural explanation for the universe and life, into the supernatural description in Genesis.
+Finally, any attempt to fit these theories into the Bible is an attempt to fit a natural explanation for the universe and life, into the supernatural description in Genesis.

 You don’t have to be convinced by this article that the Bible is true, or that young earth creationism is correct.